Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 When you consider the fact that they actively manage more than 2,000,000 websites on their shared hosting servers alone, it’s understandable that their customer service might suffer from some congestion during peak hours.

-However, forcing customers to wait more than 43 minutes while providing borderline unusable responses is inexcusable.
+While some delays are understandable, forcing customers to wait more than 43 minutes while providing borderline unusable responses is inexcusable.

 Just look at my correspondence with Bluehost below to see what I mean.